 Where I am at in this 10 Step Plan:

 As of 01/19/2020: I personally am working on steps #8/9.
 I have all of my bills going automatically, I have an emergency fund established, and the only debt my husband and I have is a car and our house.
 Neither of us currently have a 401(k) program through our jobs, so we both have Roth IRAs we are maxing out each year ($12,000 total/year).
-Later this year, I hopefully plan on opening up a taxable investment account to put our extra money in using the Golden Butterfly.
-I will make updates to this as we progress!
+I will continue to post our monthly financial updates!